a hopeless romantic shares ten travel romance books set in beautiful destinations

 Here We Go Again

 If you’re looking for road trip romance books, Here We Go Again by Alison Cochrun is just that.
 Childhood friends (now ex-friends) Logan and Rosemary embrace two completely separate, absolutely apart lives (well, as apart as you can be when you work in the same building).
 When their favorite English teacher reveals he’s dying, Logan and Rosemary commit to one summer road trip together (with their teacher and his dog, Odysseus).
 They drive away from Oregon in a van named The Queer Cuddler and travel to Maine (with many, many detours and pitstops).
+Here We Go Again is Less Is Lost by Andrew Sean Greer meets Tuesdays With Morrie by Mitch Albom.
+No, you didn’t see me cry while reading this rom-com (my eyes simply glistened).

-An Ornithologist’s Field Guide To Love
+The Ornithologist’s Field Guide To Love

-An Ornithologist’s Field Guide To Love is for those who can handle a fair amount of slapstick humor and enjoy both Bridgerton and Indiana Jones.
+India Holton’s historical romances have a ridiculously silly energy.
+Every character is cartoonish (even the villains are mustachioed).
+So The Ornithologist’s Field Guide To Love is for those who can handle a fair amount of slapstick humor and those who enjoy both Bridgerton and Indiana Jones.
 Two professors, Beth Pickering and Devon Lockley, romp around England, determined to find a rare caladrius bird so that they can win Birder Of The Year.
-Pickering and Lockley are academic rivals who fall for each other (of course) in this farcical, fast-paced, fantasy rom-com that’s unabashedly over-the-top but also adventurous and full of travel.
+Pickering and Lockley are academic rivals who fall for each other (of course) in this farcical, fast-paced, fantasy rom-com that’s unabashedly over-the-top and delightfully adventurous.

 Did you enjoy this list of travel romance books?
 What are your favorite travel romance books?
 Let me know in the comments below!